Reviews You Can Rely On

 Miter saws are designed to make precise, repeatable cross-cuts at different angles, thanks to an adjustable blade that can pivot and rotate.
 They shine in scenarios that require many angled cuts, such as trimming, molding, and framing projects, and allow you to work with more speed and accuracy than a circular saw.
 Similar to chainsaws, buying the right miter saw depends on what exactly you plan to do with it.
 Below are all the miter saws from our review ranked according to overall score.

-When it comes to the complexity of your cuts, miter saws have a few different levels.
-To make a basic miter cut, the blade can swing left or right.
-The next step up is a bevel cut, which requires the blade to pivot vertically.
+Regarding the complexity of your cuts, miter saws have a few different levels.
+The blade can swing left or right to make a basic miter cut.
+The next step up is a bevel cut requiring the blade to pivot vertically.
 Some saws have a single bevel, meaning the blade tilts to one side only.
-You can still make any angle cut, but you will have to orient your work around the saw rather than changing the saw to fit your work.
-This can end up in a brainteasing problem and may leave more room for error.
-Double bevel miter saws can tilt to either side, making it easier to make matching cuts without having to play twister with your lumber.
+You can still make any angle cut, but you must orient your work around the saw rather than changing the saw to fit your work.
+This can result in a brain-teasing problem and leave more room for error.
+Double-bevel miter saws can tilt to either side, making it easier to make matching cuts without having to play Twister with your lumber.

 The photos above show (in order) a miter cut, a bevel cut, and a compound cut.

-Adding to the complexity, a compound miter saw has the ability to pivot vertically and rotate horizontally to make compound cuts.
+Adding to the complexity, a compound miter saw can pivot vertically and rotate horizontally to make compound cuts.
 Lastly, some models have a sliding feature that allows you to cut wider pieces of wood.

 As you might expect, the price goes up significantly as cut capacity features increase, so while a huge double-bevel sliding compound miter saw may seem like the coolest thing out there, it may be worth your while to take a look at your upcoming projects and evaluate what kind of cut capacity you actually need.
 In addition to these features, you can choose between corded and cordless models.
 If you value portability, don't mind waiting for a charge-up, and prefer to skip the chore of cable management, then battery-powered is the way to go.
-If you want maximum power and plan to have a stationary work setup, then a corded model will serve you well.
+A corded model will serve you well if you want maximum power and plan a stationary work setup.

 Circular Saws

-Circular saws are highly portable machines that are great for making straight cuts through a variety of materials.
+Circular saws are highly portable machines that make straight cuts through various materials.
 They can make short cross cuts, longer rip cuts, and cuts through wide materials like plywood that a miter saw might not have the capacity to handle.
 Below are all of the models in our lineup of circular saws ranked in order of overall score.

-When choosing the right circular saw, there are a few different features and specs you'll want to pay attention to.
-One of the first choices is whether to go with a battery model or a corded model.
-As is the case with most other power tools, a battery-powered option will provide more portability and overall flexibility, but you have to contend with shorter run time and potentially less power.
-Corded options have an unlimited run time and sometimes come with perks like higher torque and greater accuracy, but your reach is limited by your longest extension cord.
+When choosing the right circular saw, you'll want to pay attention to a few different features and specs.
+One of the first choices is using a battery or a corded model.
+Like most other power tools, a battery-powered option will provide more portability and overall flexibility, but you must contend with shorter run time and potentially less power.
+Corded options have an unlimited run time and sometimes come with perks like higher torque and greater accuracy, but your longest extension cord limits your reach.

 Other factors like blade position (left vs right), brushless vs brushed motors, and drive mechanism can all affect the performance of the saw you choose.
 We will not go into detail here, but it is good to know these options exist.
 If a circular saw is what you're looking for, you can read up more in our detailed buying advice to help you decide which features are going to be the most helpful for your future projects.